ftoufaili/embsys100/Assignment04/Assignment04_Answers.md

 **c)** With the multiple list of arguments, the compiler generated code to retrieve the 5th argument value that is stored in the SP register before adding all the values

+**d)** - Since there were too many passed parameters to store in R0 through R3 registers, the 5th parameter was stored in memory instead.